linrongbin16/lin.nvim/README.md

 ## Introduction

-Aim to be out-of-box, with IDE features, performant, lightweight and friendly to most Neovim users.
+Aim to be out-of-box, IDE-like editing experience, performant, lightweight and friendly to most Neovim users.
 Focus on and only on editing, no compiling/packaging/debugging.

 [Get started](https://linrongbin16.github.io/lin.nvim.dev/#/) now!